Minooka Community High School officials sound off on mascot legislation

-Minooka 111’s Board of Education on Monday, April 21, directed Supt.
-Robert Schiffbauer to issue a statement to the community that takes aim at House Bill 1237.
+The District 111 board on April 21 directed Superintendent Robert Schiffbauer to issue a statement to the community that takes aim at House Bill 1237.

 At its most basic level, the legislation prohibits a school from using a Native American name, logo and mascot.

-“This has definitely caused for some sleepless nights in the Schiffbauer household, for sure,” Minooka District 111’s superintendent said of the legislation.
+“This has definitely caused for some sleepless nights in the Schiffbauer household, for sure,” Schiffbauer said of the legislation.

-If the high school is forced to adopt a new logo and mascot and create new imagery from stationary envelopes to gymnasium floors, Schiffbauer said he estimated the cost to Minooka District 111 would “easily be north of $3 million.”
+If the high school is forced to adopt a new logo and mascot, and create new imagery on everything from stationery envelopes to gymnasium floors, Schiffbauer said he estimated the cost to District 111 would “easily be north of $3 million.”

-Amendments in the House prior to passage did include several provisions.
+Amendments in the House before the measure’s passage included several provisions.
 Schools using the specific name of a federally recognized tribe, for instance, could continue doing so if members of the specific community give their approval.

 For Minooka Community High School, however, the generic use of “Indians” could mean the loss of the name since a specific tribe is not referenced.